aanderer/ClinicalTrialsWithSurrogates/README.md

 This is historical trial-specific data for different MBC drug therapies.
 All of this data is pulled manually from repository of 1,865 studies of MBC drug therapies collected by Silberholz et al. (2019), which is publicly available at http://www.cancertrials.info

-KM curves: This folder contains Kaplan-Meier curves pulled manually from the papers in the Silberholz et al. (2019) repository.
+<b>KM curves</b>: This folder contains Kaplan-Meier curves pulled manually from the papers in the Silberholz et al. (2019) repository.
 It contains both images and data extracted from these images.

 * .png files: one for each Kaplan Meier curve found in the papers in the MBC repository.
 Labeled as “paper id”_”outcome”.png